| Safe Haskell | Safe-Inferred |

 with_absolute :: Monoid a => Bool -> Maybe (ScoreTime.ScoreTime, ScoreTime.ScoreTime) -> Maybe TrackId -> Signal.Tempo -> Deriver a -> Deriver a Source #

-Warp the deriver to have the given tempo like with_tempo
+Warp the deriver to have the given tempo like with_tempo, but override

 the existing warp instead of composing with it.